Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The Spouse visa will allow you to work and study in the UK, subject to restrictions.
 Therefore, it’s best to wait until after you receive your Spouse visa to do either of these things rather than risk breaching the rules under your Fiance visa.

-How Can I Work in the UK With a Spouse Visa?
+Can I Work in UK On a Spouse Visa?

 After you get married or enter into a civil partnership in the UK, you will be eligible to apply for your Spouse visa.